cosmic-perott/tmt-v3/README.md

 State Synchronization: Managing asynchronous state handshakes between a browser extension, a Node server, a Python script, and a separate Streamlit port required rigorous attention to error handling and race conditions.

 Resource Management: Running local ASR models (faster-whisper) requires careful CPU/GPU allocation.
 Future iterations will include multi-threading optimization to prevent local server bottlenecks if multiple videos are processed concurrently.

-***All architectural design, system integration, frontend/backend code, and documentation were conceived, structured, and authored end-to-end by cosmic-perott for the PennApps XXVI hackathon.***